Redeem Fortune Cat Figurine, stand to win $1,088 at FairPrice

 HOW TO REDEEM

-Step 2: Spend a minimum of $88 in a single receipt at any participating FairPrice outlet, including the product of the week
+Step 2: Spend a minimum of $88 in one receipt at any participating FairPrice outlet, including on the product of the week

 Step 3: Redeem the weekly figurine at the FairPrice cashier counter